-The largest counterparty exposure within the AAA rating was the Federal Republic of Germany as at 31 December 2022 (2021 European Investment Bank).
+The largest counterparty exposure within the AAA rating was the Federal Republic of Germany as at 31 December 2023 (2022 Federal Republic of Germany).
 With the exception of AAA and AA government debt securities, the largest credit exposure does not exceed 5% of the Company's total financial assets.

-Within the AA rating, the largest reinsurance counterparty at 31 December 2022 and 2021 was Travelers Indemnity Company, an affiliate group company.
+Within the AA rating, the largest reinsurance counterparty at 31 December 2023 was Travelers Casualty and Surety of America (2022 Travelers Indemnity Company), an affiliate group company.

-As at 31 December 2022 and 2021 the Company held no material financial assets that were past due or impaired beyond their reported fair values.
+As at 31 December 2023 and 2022 the Company held no material financial assets that were past due or impaired beyond their reported fair values.
 For the current and prior periods the Company did not experience any defaults on investments.